Hakanpaa scores to lead Hurricanes past Predators 3-1

 RALEIGH, N.C.
 (AP) — Jani Hakanpaa scored his first goal with Carolina to break a tie in the third period and the Hurricanes beat the Nashville Predators 3-1 Saturday night.

 Hakanpaa, a defenseman acquired Monday at the trade deadline from the Anaheim Ducks, was in his second game with Carolina.
+Suddenly, he’s on a team with one of the best records in the NHL.

+“It was a real nice feeling and the togetherness that these guys have in here in the locker room that shows up on the ice like that,” he said.
+“I’m just trying to soak it all in and enjoy it and work as hard as all the other guys.”

-He blasted in a shot with 11:05 left after receiving the puck when Vincent Trocheck won a face-off.
+Hakanpaa blasted in a shot with 11:05 left after receiving the puck when Vincent Trocheck won a face-off.

 Hakanpaa didn’t have a goal in any of his 42 games with Anaheim this season.
 This tally marked just his second goal in 49 career games in the NHL.